-There is now an income and credit requirement to qualify for a Reverse Mortgage.
+There is now an income and credit history check to qualify for a Reverse Mortgage.

 - There is also a derogatory credit standard.
-Lenders now look to see if the borrower has demonstrated a pattern of positive payment history for revolving credit, property taxes and insurance.
+Lenders now look to see if the borrower has demonstrated a pattern of positive payment history for revolving credit, property taxes and homeowners insurance.